reed2ep/SeniorDesignProject/Assignments/User Docs.md

 3. View Final Path Button: This button is basically used if you want to skip the step-by-step process given by the next button and just want the whole path in one go.
 4. Back Button: This button is used to go to the previous pages if you want to make any changes
 5. SavePath Button: This button is used to save all of your paths as this can help you to revisit the same path easily instead of doing the same process again and again for the same path.
+6. Home Button: This button will return you to the home page.

 ### Help Button:
-This button is used to help users who are having problem understanding how to communicate with the app.
+This button is used to help users who are having problem understanding how to utilize all functionality of the app.
+It is found in the top right corner of all pages.
+If you are ever stuck or confused, use this button to clarify the steps you should take.